What Is Discretionary Spending?

 Why It Matters More Than You Think

 You might roll your eyes at the idea of labeling something like a coffee shop run or a movie night as discretionary spending.
-Now, after all, it’s not like you’re buying a car or paying your electricity bill.
+After all, it’s not like you’re buying a car or paying your electricity bill.
 But here’s the catch: discretionary spending adds up.
 If you’re not tracking it, it can quietly drain your budget.

 How It Works in Real Life